 - Expand both numbers.
 (53 → 50 + 3, 17 → 10 +7).
-Can you subtract the ones?
-If not, regroup.
+Ask your students, “can you subtract the ones?”
+If not, guide them to regroup.

 - Exchange a 10 and add it to the ones.

 - Subtract and solve for the difference.
-(40-10 = 30, 13-7 =6 → 30+6 =36)
+(40-10 = 30, 13-7 =6 → 30+6 =36).

 Subtraction with Regrouping Strategy #3: Number Line Strategy

 - Draw an open number line.